sulemankhayre/sulemankhayre_TIA3/README.md

 # Code style

+using RuboCop Ruby code style checker (linter) and formatter based on the community-driven Ruby Style Guide and following ruby conventions.

 Code follows OOP and has division of classes and modules

 All lines of methods operate on the same level of abstraction.